Skip to main content

 The Americans with Disabilities Act

 An exception exists for voluntary wellness programs.
 The core principle here is the definition of “voluntary.”
-Participation cannot be coerced, and an employee with a disability must be provided a to participate and earn any associated reward.
+Participation cannot be coerced, and an employee with a disability must be provided a reasonable accommodation to participate and earn any associated reward.
 For instance, if a program rewards participants for achieving a certain biometric outcome that a person’s medical condition makes exceedingly difficult or impossible, the employer must offer an alternative way to earn that same reward.

 The Genetic Information Nondiscrimination Act

 This includes family medical history.
-When a wellness program uses a (HRA), it may not require you to answer questions about your family’s medical history to earn a reward.
+When a wellness program uses a Health Risk Assessment (HRA), it may not require you to answer questions about your family’s medical history to earn a reward.
 If a program does ask for this information, it must be explicitly voluntary, require separate written authorization, and cannot be a condition for receiving an incentive.

 Core Legal Protections in Workplace Wellness